Mac vs. Windows: Which Should You Buy?

 Generally speaking, browsing through the Mac App Store is an okay experience, though plenty of the software is from companies that sell their software outside the App Store.
 There are some excellent apps on the platform, but largely speaking, the service has been ignored by both users and Apple alike.
 There’s a solid chance the App Store sees a redesign in the coming months, presumably planned to be announced at the

 The Microsoft Store isn’t much better; in fact, it’s arguably even worse off.
 Microsoft has tried to push consumers towards the Microsoft Store for their apps by offering exclusive Xbox Play Anywhere titles (like Sea of Thieves) through their online store, and by selling their laptop, the Surface Laptop, with Windows 10 “in S mode,” which prevents users from installing apps from unknown sources.
-S Mode has largely been a failure; no other major companies have shipped it on laptops outside the budget range and Microsoft saw a good percentage of Surface Laptop users upgrade to Windows 10 Pro.
+S Mode has largely been a failure; no other major companies have shipped it on laptops outside the budget range and Microsoft saw a good percentage of Surface Laptop 1 users upgrade to Windows 10 Pro.
 Browsing through the Microsoft Store on Windows 10 doesn’t highlight much content available for download.
-There’s some solid apps, including the ability to grab iTunes and, for podcast lovers, the beta version of Pocket Casts for Windows 10.
+There’s some solid apps, including the ability to grab iTunes and, for podcast lovers, Pocket Casts for Windows 10.
 But overall, the Microsoft Store is a worse-off version of the Mac App Store that has already been largely been written off.

 Of course, this is largely ignoring the wide variety of apps both platforms have that are outside of the main ecosystem.
 On one hand, Windows has a huge suite of third-party apps and utilities available online.
 This collection of apps and add-ons is shockingly large and diverse, and it’s truly impossible to say how many Windows apps online are also Windows-exclusive apps.
 There’s plenty of software you’ll need to use Windows for, including (and often) apps for your workplace.
 MacOS is just as diverse, offering a collection of Mac-friendly apps that tends to drift closer to creativity-based apps.
 When thinking about Mac-only software, GarageBand is one of the first platforms to come to mind.
 There’s software like GarageBand on Windows, but nothing compares to the real thing.